polettix/ETOOBUSY/_posts/2020-02-01-intermediate-cas-are-hard.md

   (that the client *trusts* because of the previous bullet) and the Server certificate.

-So let's do this concatenation (from the most specific to the most generic):
+Let's start with the server side, do the concatenation first:

 ```shell
 cat srv.crt ica.crt > srv-ica.chain.crt
 ```

-and let's use this certificates bundle to start our sample server:
+and then use this certificates bundle to start our sample server:

 ```shell
 perl -I local/lib/perl5 sample-server.pl daemon \